lino-framework/book/docs/specs/households.rst

 A household is a subclass of :class:`lino_xl.lib.contacts.Partner`.

 .. class:: Household

-    Django model to represent a household.
+    Django model to represent a :term:`household`.

     .. attribute:: type